 Liver Damage Could Result From Mix Of CBD & Acetaminophen

 Cannabis has long been promoted for its medicinal benefit to nearly every organ in the body.
 Cannabidiol (CBD) is the cannabinoid darling of the moment, with global markets saturated in CBD-infused products ranging from food to skin care.
 Each product is positioned as a step toward better health and wellness.
 Will all of this CBD consumption improve our health?
-Not according to a recent study that sounds the alarm on CBD contributing to liver damage!
+Not according to a recent study that sounds the alarm on CBD contributing to liver damage from acetominophen!

 The Liver’s Importance to Human Health